jsbakker/Cocoatainer/README.md

 Cocoatainer provides an IoC container with constructor injection.
 What makes it different is that it supports registering components either by abstract (protocol) or by concrete type (class), although there is also a strict, abstract-only version as well.
 The container also supports:

-* Adding components by block (anonymous function) with dependencies
+* Adding components by block (closure) with dependencies
 * Adding components by pre-allocated instance
 * Multiple dependencies, auto-resolving when needed
 * Nested dependencies, auto-resolving when needed